On Geometric Structure of Point Particles: Introduction

 \section{Introduction}

-Reducing elements of matters has continuously been the cutting edge issue on natural philosophy and physics, and the quest is currently directed toward revealing structure of quarks and leptons.
+Reducing elements of matters has been the cutting edge issue on natural philosophy and science, and in arena of modern physics, substantial theoretical and experimental efforts are devoted to unveiling quarks and leptons~\cite{halzen1984}.
 Let us focus on the electron that can be isolated stably.
-As the matter now stands, one has none of observational evidence of the element-divided substructure; upper limit of the radius is reported $10^{-20}\,\mathrm{cm}$~\cite{dehmelt1988}.
-Unless the electron is made out of any solid ingredient, we would have no choice but to consider that the electric charge $e$ and spin $1/2$ as the observed attributes reflect structure of another space expanded somewhere in a virtually infinitesimal region.
-From the observational fact that magnetic monopole has not yet been discovered~\cite{aad2020}, it is anticipated, that the mechanism that generates magnetic dipole moment coupled with the spin angular momentum $\hbar/2$, where $\hbar=h/2\pi$ ($h$ is the Planck constant)~\cite{pauli1927}, is in an asymmetric relation with the mechanism that generates $e$, while being in a complementary relation with it.
+As it stands, one has none of observational evidence of the element-divided substructure; upper limit of the radius is reported $10^{-20}\,\mathrm{cm}$~\cite{dehmelt1988,gabrielse2006}.
+According to a great success of quantum electrodynamics (QED) for point particles, we can hardly imagine the electron as a (composite) particle having finite spread, despite its non-zero form factor for anomaly of magnetic dipole moment.
+The issue of inner structure could be related to the hierarchy problem~\cite{gildener1976,nilles1984}, which still remains unsolved.
+The ``desert'' (e.g., \cite{dimopoulos1990}), compatible with the Large Hadron Collider experiments for a decade~\cite{canepa2019,aad2021}, implies that any responsive feature might not exist down to the spatial scale of around $l_{\mathrm{gut}}\sim 10^{-29}\,\mathrm{cm}$ (corresponding to the grand unification energy; e.g., section~93 in \cite{workman2022}).
+From the results of ultra-high-energy cosmic ray experiments negative for the ``top-down'' models (e.g., \cite{letessier2011}), there is even a likelihood that the ultramicroscopic featureless landscape continues down to a scale smaller than $l_{\mathrm{gut}}$.
+In short, the Planck length $l_{\mathrm{P}}\sim 10^{-33}\,\mathrm{cm}$ comes into sight.
+Unless the electron is made out of any ingredient perceivable in our space-time, we will have, logically, no choice but to conceive that the electric charge $-e$ and spin $1/2$ as the observable attributes reflect structure of another space expanded somewhere in a virtually infinitesimal region.
+The similar spatio-requirement can also be seen in the string theory that hypothesizes an ingredient having the size of $\sim l_{\mathrm{P}}$; that is, the theory requires extra-dimensions of space (e.g., \cite{polchinski1998}).
+From the observational fact that magnetic monopole has not been discovered at all~\cite{eidelman2004,aad2020}, it is simply anticipated that, the mechanism that generates the magnetic moment coupled with the intrinsic angular momentum $\hbar/2$~\cite{gerlach1922}, where $\hbar=h/2\pi$ and $h$ is the Planck constant~\cite{planck1901}, has an asymmetric relation with the mechanism that generates $e$, while having a complementary relation with it.